 Funding Request Numbers (FRNs) cannot include service from more than one service category.
-The service categories specified on the FCC Form 470 and FCC Form 471 are: Telecommunications Services, Internet Access, Voice Services, Internal Connections, Basic Maintenance of Internal Connections (BMIC), and Managed Internal Broadband Services (MIBS).
+The service categories specified on the FCC Form 470 and FCC Form 471 are: Data Transmission and/or Internet Access, Voice Services, Internal Connections, Basic Maintenance of Internal Connections (BMIC), and Managed Internal Broadband Services (MIBS).

-Telecommunications services, Voice services and Internet access are Category 1 (C1) services.
-Internal Connections, Basic Maintenance of Internal Connections and Managed Internal Broadband Services are Category 2 (C2) services.
+Data Transmission and/or Internet Access and Voice services are Category 1 services.
+Internal Connections, Basic Maintenance of Internal Connections and Managed Internal Broadband Services are Category 2 services.

 If an FRN contains both Category 1 and Category 2 services, the FRN is split into two distinct FRNs.
-Additionally, in most cases, if a C1 FRN contains more than one C1 service category (e.g., Voice and Telecomm or Voice and Internet Access), the FRN is also split into two distinct FRNs.
+Additionally, in most cases, if a C1 FRN contains more than one C1 service category (e.g., Voice and Data Transmission and/or Internet Access), the FRN is split into two distinct FRNs.
 Similarly, in most cases, if a C2 FRN contains more than one C2 service category (e.g., Internal Connections and BMIC or MIBS and BMIC), the FRN is split into two distinct FRNs.

-- 1. 47 C.F.R. § 54.502(a)(1)-(2) defines Category One and Category Two eligible services. - 2.
-47 C.F.R. § 54.507(g) establishes rules of distribution for Category One and Category Two services. - 3.
-"After consideration, we continue to uphold SLD's ... operating procedure to characterize a request as Priority Two if the request contained any Priority Two services.
-The Commission's regulations authorize SLD to establish rules and procedures for the administration of the schools and libraries support application process in an efficient and effective manner, including procedures for the review of applications and the implementation of the Commission's rules of priority.
+- 1. 47 C.F.R. § 54.507(a)(4) provides that "if requests for category one services are greater than available funding, the Administrator shall shift category two funds to provide support for category one services.
+If available funds are sufficient to meet demand for category one services, the Administrator, at the direction of the Wireline Competition Bureau, shall direct the remaining additional funds to provide support for category two services."
+See 47 C.F.R.
+54.507(a)(4). - 2.
+"The Commission's regulations authorize SLD to establish rules and procedures for the administration of the schools and libraries support application process in an efficient and effective manner, including procedures for the review of applications and the implementation of the Commission's rules of priority.
 We find that, for the reasons discussed above, SLD's operating procedure for mixed priority requests was a reasonable exercise of its authority."
-In the Matter of Request for Review of Universal Service Administrator's Decision by East Grand School SAD

-#14, Danforth, ME, Federal-State Joint Bd.
-On Universal Service, Changes to the Board of Directors of the Nat'l Carrier Exchange Ass'n, CC Docket Nos.
-96-45, 97-21, Order, 16 FCC Rcd 19460, 19464, DA 01-2575, ¶ 11 (2001).
+In the Matter of Request for Review of Universal Service Administrator's Decision by East Grand School SAD #14, et al., CC Docket Nos.
+96-45, et al., Order, 16 FCC Rcd 19460, 19464, para.
+11 (2001).

-- 4. 47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner." - 5.
-47 C.F.R. § 54.702(g) requires USAC to take "administrative action intended to prevent waste, fraud, and abuse."
+3. 47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."

-This ensures that funding decisions are made consistent with the rules of distribution and that applicants who do not qualify for Category 2 services in a given year (because there are insufficient funds) do not receive such services as part of their Category 1 request.
+This ensures that funding decisions are made consistent with the rules of priority and that applicants who do not qualify for Category 2 services in a given year (because there are insufficient funds) do not receive such services as part of their Category 1 request.